 Research to help the industry better understand and apply innovative strategies such as congestion pricing and public-private partnerships.

-Capacity Building programs, such as the IPD Academy and the IPD Toolbox, to provide the skill set and tools needed to effectively evaluate and apply alternative program delivery options.
+Capacity Building programs, such as the IFS Academy, to provide the skill set and tools needed to effectively evaluate and apply alternative program delivery options.

 Awareness programs to include partnership building with a wide variety of stakeholder communities to establish interest in innovative program delivery practices.

 TIFIA Credit Assistance to help innovative projects clear funding hurdles by providing low-cost, flexible, and long-term financing.

 Project Delivery Resources, providing expertise, research, and technical assistance and best practices for project cost estimates, financing, and management plans, as well as assistance for FHWA Divisions in carrying out their statutory oversight and stewardship responsibilities.

 In delivering the program, IFS partners with FHWA's Division Offices to serve as a resource for innovative project delivery processes and practices to our State and local partners.
 The Center also plays a coordinating and convening role in bringing together related activities underway in other FHWA offices.
 For example, IFS works closely with other FHWA offices to implement the Federal tolling and pricing programs.
 Additionally, IFS has the lead agency role in assisting our partners in implementing Grant Anticipation Revenue Vehicles (GARVEEs) and State Infrastructure Bank (SI B) programs, coordinating with the Chief Financial Officers and Division Finance Staff to provide technical assistance and assist Divisions with carrying out their stewardship responsibilities for those programs.